shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

   It is then housed && owned by a company of my choice && I use my personal && designated server space I purchased for my client so I can then host it on the world wide web.
 You have 2 different codebases.
 Both are housed on your chosen company servers.
 You have your server codebase && your client's codebase.
 The client && the server can be saved && edited && updated through github or another company of your choosing.
 The server code is written differently than the clients codebase.
 * Just added a JS function that if you click the footer which is now a 'big button.'
 You can change the background color to really Red && see the webpage with a new background color && I have yet to put another command to change to any another .bg color available (there is only so many HTML can accept) || javascript back to the original chosen grey colour.
 For now if you click your browsers or mobile phones refresh button the background will go back to grey.
 * I just added my Instagram account button which pulls the skin && icon from this library uploaded stylesheet from cloudflare.
 Right above the twitter feed updated.
+* Now all of the buttons are correctly 'Centered.'
+The 'footer button' is a button all by itself.
+It isnt part of the 'button' class in my css.